rxue/learning-dirary/git/diary_git.md

 * [Deleting a git commit](https://www.clock.co.uk/insight/deleting-a-git-commit)

 # 20190618:
-## Command to Create new Branch
-`git checkout -b <new_branch>`
-NOTE!
-This command also switches to the created branch automatically Then stage, aka. `add`, and `commit` new files will go to the new branch **Git in Practice**: The name of the branch should be descriptive, for instance, it can be the name of the task you are working on.
-Moreover, if you have multiple tasks, you can create multiple branches as per tasks
-## Command to Go to Another Branch
-`git checkout <another_branch>`
 ## HEADs Indicates a Local Branch You are Currently on

 ## How to discard all the changes on the current branch